CLEAR ANODIZED ALUMINUM: THE ULTIMATE FINISH FOR ALUMINUM

 Aluminum oxide is one of the most robust substances on earth.
 So with it, your parts become way more stable and stronger.
 You can get the most out of your parts when it becomes significantly stronger than the basic raw aluminum.

 The anodization process improves the corrosion-resistant to a great deal.
-Which allows the metal to retain its appearance and increase the lifespan significantly.
+Which allows the metal to retain its appearance and increase its lifespan significantly.

 It creates a hard and wear-resistant layer on the surface making it more durable and stronger.
 That won’t be possible with raw or non-anodized aluminum.